-Although I received a complimentary dining experience at La Reserve Hotel, all opinions expressed in this post are my own.
+Although I received a complimentary dining experience at La Reserve Hotel Paris, all opinions expressed in this post are my own.
 If you click through on a link, you won’t pay a penny more, but we’ll receive a slight commission which helps us keep this information available to you.
 Thanks!

-There is no shortage of luxury and 5 star hotels in Paris.
+There is no shortage of luxury 5 star hotels and fine dining in Paris.
 However, after reading this post you will see that La Reserve Hotel Spa and Apartments is in a class of its own.

-A fellow travel enthusiast and friend introduced me to La Reserve Hotel.
+A fellow travel enthusiast and friend introduced me to La Reserve Hotel Paris.
 While staying at this beautiful property, she raved about the excellent service and amazing restaurants on site.
 Although this 5 star hotel was above our accommodation budget, the manager Nathaniel was kind enough to offer us a romantic dinner for two in one of their restaurants, so we enjoyed some fine dining in Paris.

-La Reserve Hotel boasts two stellar restaurants on site.
+La Reserve Hotel Paris boasts two stellar restaurants on site.
 Le Gabriel and La Pagode De Cos are both overseen by executive chef Jerome Banctel.
 Le Gabriel is a Michelin two-starred restaurant with Japanese influences.
 We had the pleasure of dining at La Pagode De Cos which is run by Emmanuel Sibileau.
 Expect dishes based on the local produce of the Bordeaux region of France.
-La Pagode De Cos is located right pass the lobby and “Le Bar” of La Reserve Hotel.
+La Pagode De Cos is located right pass the lobby and “Le Bar” of La Reserve Hotel Paris.
 It feels more like a living room than a restaurant, uncommon for fine dining in Paris.
 My husband and I were seated at a cozy candle lit table for two by the fireplace.
 Our servers were friendly, knowledgeable about the menu and gave their recommendations.
 This was very helpful since the menu and wine list had many delightful options.
 The wine list included Michel Reybier selections.
-We enjoyed the Merlot blend with our main courses and the Brut champagne with dessert.
+We enjoyed the Merlot blend with our main courses and the Brut champagne with desser

 The chef treated us to a starter of BBQ pigeon which was followed by our shared appetizer of scampi ravioli.

 For our main courses during our fine dining in Paris experience, we chose the blue lobster penne dish and the Sole meuniere from Normandy.
 The lobster was tender and delicious.
 The carbonara sauce was a nice compliment.
 The presentation of the Sole meuniere was spectacular!
 I have not been to Normandy but I look forward to trying this dish again there.

 For dessert my husband had vanilla ice cream with a fruit sorbet while I tried the fig tart.
 I don’t think I have seen such a beautiful tart!
 The flakiness of the pastry alongside the acidity of the figs was perfect.

 For more information, hours of operation and to make reservations for fine dining in Paris please visit their website.
-Have you had the pleasure of dining or staying at La Reserve Hotel in Paris?
+Have you had the pleasure of dining or staying at La Reserve Hotel Paris?
 If so share your thoughts with us below!